Add To Favorites

 Capture shadows for a shadow dance!

-Experiment with shadows created by people or items blocking light sources (sun, bright lamp).
-On a sunny day, find a safe place outdoors, such as a sidewalk, where children can draw their shadows with Crayola® Sidewalk Chalk, children work in partners to draw each other's shadows.
+Invite teams of students to experiment with shadows created by people or items blocking light sources (sun, bright lamp).
+On a sunny day, find a safe place outdoors, such as a sidewalk, where children can draw their shadows with Crayola® Sidewalk Chalk.
+Children work in partners to draw each other's shadows.
 Try different poses.
 Record shadow sizes and shapes at various times of the day.

-Cover the work area with recycled newspaper.
+Teams cover their work area with recycled newspaper.
 Dilute Crayola School Glue with an equal amount of water.
-Brush this mixture on a sheet of dark construction paper with Crayola Paint Brushes.
+Brush this mixture on a sheet of dark construction paper.

 Cut out stenciled shadows and arrange them on a large piece of mural paper.
 The frolicking shadows create a shadow dance.

 Explore how Lane Smith’s illustrations contribute to the mood created by the words of Jon Scieszka in their book, The Ma